radusofron/Front-End-projects/README.md

 ## iCodeThis

-- offers a front-end challenge per day,typically with low complexity.
+- offers a front-end challenge per day, typically with low complexity.

 - does not provide designs for different screen sizes.